pekimnjenga/realestate/README.md

 ### BRANCH
 Production
 ### PROJECT'S BRIEF DESCRIPTION
-A dynamic real estate website built with Flask, HTML, Bootstrap 5 classes and CSS, designed to showcase property listings and blog posts and also for users to make inquiries about the listings.
+A dynamic, SEO-optimized real estate website built with Flask, HTML, Bootstrap 5 classes and CSS, designed to showcase property listings and blog posts and also for users to make inquiries about the listings.
 The site is divided into two main interfaces:

 -User Interface – Public-facing pages for browsing listings, making inquiries about the listings or any other matter, reading blogs, and learning about the company